Integration with Integrity: Reflections on a Decades-long Design Journey

 By Greg Fisher • Jan 26, 2023

 Peer observation and collaboration succeed where top-down reforms fail.
 This is the first of a two-part set of articles on Teacher Evaluation.
 Contact Greg Fisher at schoolempowerment@gmail.com.
-Teacher Evaluation is at an inflection point.
-There is a growing realization that the mandated process is perfunctory, flawed, and meaningless.
-If the purpose is that teacher evaluation is […]
+Teacher Evaluation is at […]

 A Letter to Madam Tracy Lake